ibrahim85/ncdc-weather-api/README.md

-# go-weather
+# ncdc-weather-api
-API to access Accuweather data written in Golang.
+API to access Accuweather data written in Python.